 Watch a Video Where Some Students Explain Why They Chose to Study With Us

 How Do I Apply?

 Applications for this course are accepted through our online application centre.
-To apply for the degree, you will need to:
+To apply for the course, you will need to:

 - Satisfy the entry requirements for the programme